NASA-Planetary-Science/sbpy/docs/sbpy/activity/dust.rst

   >>> print(np.log10(f.value))    # doctest: +FLOAT_CMP
   -13.99

-`Afrho` works seamlessly with `sbpy`'s spectral calibration framework (:ref:`sbpy_calib`) when the `astropy` affiliated package `synphot` is installed.
+`Afrho` works seamlessly with `sbpy`'s spectral calibration framework (:ref:`sbpy-calib`) when the `astropy` affiliated package `synphot` is installed.
 The solar flux density (via `~sbpy.calib.solar_fluxd`) is not required, but instead the spectral wavelengths or the system transmission of the instrument and filter:

 .. doctest-requires:: synphot